srplab/starcore_for_flutter/example_starflut/README.md

 ## Getting Started

-This Example is working successfully in :
+This Example is working successfully on these platforms yet :

 Android :

-Working on other platforms :
+IOS :
+Windows :